 - Public recognition: we will make the fellowship visible with local and national media, stories about the work they accomplish, web posts featuring each fellow and their story, etc.

 - Structured sessions throughout the year (at least five) and summer convening.
 The sessions will include organizing, writing, and curriculum workshops, political readings/discussions, and workshops on how to engage with the media.

 - Stipend: recognizing the extra work they will do during the fellowship year and have done for many years leading up to that (which is why they were selected in the first place), they will each receive a stipend of $4,500 and at least $500 worth of resources, such as books, conference registration, travel, etc.

 The teachers (or other school staff) selected for the Prentiss Charney Fellowship will have demonstrated over time that they share the politics of the Zinn Education Project, are willing and able to play a leadership role, and can commit the time necessary to carry out an action plan in the fellowship year.

 This group of people can play a necessary role in deepening the impact — now and in the future — of the Zinn Education Project in the fight to defend and expand teaching outside the textbook.

-The first group of Fellows will be recruited and selected by the summer of 2022.
+The first group of Fellows was recruited and selected in the spring of 2022.
 They will meet five times as a full cohort during the school year and also receive personalized support and opportunities in alignment with their respective project.
 They will share their work in June of 2023.
 During the spring of 2023, we will solicit applications for the second cohort.
 That cohort will follow the same plan, with some modifications based on lessons learned in year one.

 Help us fund the Prentiss Charney Fellows for the next five years.
 With secure funding, teachers can plan ahead to participate and we can continue to support the alumni as they interact with the media, present at conferences, organize, and offer workshops.
 Along with your donation, note in the dedications field that it is for the Prentiss Charney Fellows.